Electric dipole moment

-The electric dipole moment is a measure of the separation of positive and negative electrical charges within a system, that is, a measure of the system's overall polarity.
-The SI unit for electric dipole moment is the coulomb-meter (C⋅m).
+The electric dipole moment is a measure of the separation of positive and negative electrical charges within a system: that is, a measure of the system's overall polarity.
+The SI unit for electric dipole moment is the coulomb-metre (C⋅m).
 The debye (D) is another unit of measurement used in atomic physics and chemistry.

 Theoretically, an electric dipole is defined by the first-order term of the multipole expansion; it consists of two equal and opposite charges that are infinitesimally close together, although real dipoles have separated charge.